shijil-narayanan/file-upload-download/README.md

 npm install
 ```

-The above command will install all the required node modules to run the app.Once all the node modules are installed,traverse to `constants.ts` file placed under constants folder inside server directory.Replace the `dbUrl` url value by your MongoDb URL.Execute
+The above command will install all the required node modules to run the app.Once all the node modules are installed,traverse to `constants.ts` file placed under constants folder inside server directory.

+Replace the `dbUrl` url value by your MongoDb URL.Create `uploads` folder on root directory.

+Execute

 ```